 The proper strategy is as important as technique.
 If you take a good look at the tree and consider these four questions, you will then be able to better approach the job:

-1. Are there any broken or dead limbs that can easily be removed prior to falling the tree?
+- Are there any broken or dead limbs that can easily be removed before falling from the tree?
 Doing so can make the job easier and safer

-Make the Third Cut - Make a back cut from the other side of the tree from the wedge cut.
+- Make the Third Cut - Make a back cut from the other side of the tree from the wedge cut.
 Ideally, this back cut should be approximately two inches above the first, horizontal cut.
-To better estimate this you can mark the tree prior to making this third cut.
+To better estimate this you can mark the tree before making this third cut.
 As you make this cut, insert a wedge, which will prevent the tree from binding the chainsaw.